Rafael7Smith/SWENG894-Capstone/README.md

 # SWENG894-Capstone Project
 ## Open Vision Management
 ### Description
+As a part of the PennState University Software Engineering Masters program, SWENG 894 Capstone Experience course requires development of a capstone project,  including project management.

+The aim of Open Vision Management is to provide an at home, locally hosted camera management application.
+The management includes the ability to view a live feed of any connected cameras, recording of those video feeds to a storage device and a user interface to control these functions.

 ### Features
 - WAN/LAN Connection to IP Cameras on the same network
 - Display of livestream of IP Cameras on the same network
 - Recording of IP Camera’s video feed
 - UI Interface

 ### Software Requirements
 | ID # | Description |
 | ------ | --------------------- |